Five9-Sponsored Survey Uncovers the Top 8 Challenges Preventing Companies From Providing Social Customer Care

 To download the full report, click here.

 This survey was conducted online by the International Customer Management Institute (ICMI) on behalf of Five9 in Q1 of 2014 among 408 members of the contact center community, primarily comprised of executives, directors, and managers.
 ICMI and Five9 were interested in comparing the preferences of contact center leaders as social media users, against their behaviors as providers of social customer service.
-Complete results can be found in the accompanying research report and whitepaper.
+Complete results can be found in the accompanying research report.

 Five9 is a pioneer and leading provider of cloud software for contact centers.
 For more information visit www.five9.com.